Manco Cápac: In fiction

-The Scrooge McDuck comic book The Son of the Sun, written by Don Rosa, features Manco Cápac as the original owner of various lost treasures.
+The Son of the Sun (1987), the first Scrooge McDuck comic book story written and drawn by Don Rosa, features Manco Cápac as the original owner of various lost treasures.

-In the first chapter of Herman Melville's The Confidence-Man the sudden appearance at sunrise on April 1 of a mysterious fictional character is compared to Cápac's appearance out of Lake Titicaca.
+In the first sentence of Herman Melville's novel The Confidence-Man (1857) the sudden appearance at sunrise on 1 April of a mysterious fictional character is compared to Cápac's appearance out of Lake Titicaca.

 In P.B.
 Kerr's Eye of the Forest, the fifth book in the Children of the Lamp series, Manco Cápac is said to be a powerful Djinn who took his place as a god amongst the Incas by displaying his power of matter manipulation.

-In British author Anthony Horowitz's fantasy-thriller book series The Power of Five, Manco Cápac is the son of Inti, and one of five children destined to keep the universe safe from the forces of evil.
+In British author Anthony Horowitz's fantasy-thriller book series The Power of Five, Manco Cápac is the son of Inti and one of five children destined to keep the universe safe from the forces of evil.
 Cápac is reincarnated in the 21st century as a Peruvian street beggar called Pedro.

 Kuzco, the main character from Emperor's New Groove, in the first version of the movie Kingdom of the Sun was supposed to be named Manco Cápac.